Does not apply to sports. Team sports

 • Social and emotional interaction (family, friends, teachers).

-Vigorous physical activity is essential for normal bone growth.
-Normal motor load on the skeleton helps to keep the bones strong, durable, resistant to pressure, shock absorption.
+Vigorous physical activity is necessary for normal bone growth.
+Normal motor load on the skeleton helps keep the bones strong, durable, and make them resistant to pressure and shock absorption.
 Activity helps bones and muscles develop proportionately and efficiently.
-Games help to avoid the phenomenon of overtraining, which is often present in non-playing sports due to excessive stress during training.
+Games help avoid the phenomenon of overtraining, which is often present in non-game sports due to excessive stress during training.

-Participation in team sports helps a person from childhood and throughout life to maintain the correct proportions of the body.
+Participation in team sports helps a person maintain correct body proportions from childhood and throughout life.

-Sport allows you to prevent the accumulation of excess fat, strengthen muscles, strengthen ligaments.
+Sport allows you to prevent the accumulation of excess fat, strengthen muscles, and strengthen ligaments.

-Outdoor games develop sensory perception, namely: speed of reaction, orientation in space, peripheral vision, hearing, touch.
+Outdoor games develop sensory perception, namely: reaction speed, spatial orientation, peripheral vision, hearing, and touch.

 Many motor skills improve when a person plays.
-Running, jumping on one and two legs, throwing, fast walking, turns are worked out much better than in everyday life.
-There are no differences in age and gender in play activities.
-Boys and girls, young and old, all become equal.
+Running, jumping on one and two legs, throwing, fast walking, turns are practiced much better than in everyday life.
+There are no differences in age and gender in gaming activities.
+Boys and girls, young and old, everyone becomes equal.
 This is the advantage of the game.

-Skills of mental activity - speech, memory, communication, concentration of attention also improve during sports activities.
-Fast, requiring instant reaction and calculation, the game sharpens all the senses, makes the brain work at an accelerated pace.
+Mental skills - speech, memory, communication, concentration also improve during sports activities.
+Fast, requiring instant reaction and calculation, the game sharpens all the senses and forces the brain to work at an accelerated pace.

-Participating in sports activities is a great way to expand social connections for adults and shape social behavior for children.
-Sports team games encourage a person to feel like a member of the community, teach him to empathize, help, compete.
+Participation in sporting eventsgreat way expand social connections for adults and shape social behavior for children.
+Sports team games encourage a person to feel like a member of the community, teach him to empathize, help, and compete.

 Rules of sports games